abdul-hamid-achik/tarot-mcp/README.md

 # Tarot MCP Server

-A Model Context Protocol (MCP) server that provides tarot card reading capabilities to AI assistants.
+A Model Context Protocol (MCP) server that provides tarot card reading capabilities to AI assistants like Claude, Cursor, and other MCP-compatible tools.

 ## Features